Johnny Rebel (musician): Early life

-Clifford Joseph Trahan was born in Moss Bluff, Louisiana, Following his parents' divorce, he moved with his mother to Crowley, Louisiana, where he picked up an interest in music and received his first guitar as a gift at the age of 12.
+Clifford Joseph Trahan was born in Moss Bluff, Louisiana, on September 25, 1938, the son of Elizabeth Breaux Taylor and Homer Trahan.
+Following his parents' divorce, he moved with his mother to Crowley, Louisiana, where he picked up an interest in music and received his first guitar as a gift at the age of 12.
 He graduated from Crowley High School in 1956.

 Career

 Trahan became close with record producer J. D. "Jay" Miller, a cousin of his, and recorded several country songs under the alias of Tommy Todd.
 Those songs never became commercial successes and Trahan moved to Nashville, Tennessee, to record with newly founded Todd Records.
 He became close with Murray Nash, a songwriter for country singer George Morgan, and in 1959 recorded four songs (as 'Jericho Jones') with Todd Records, but the label folded in 1964.

 Trahan then worked as a shipyard inspector in Mississippi before returning to Louisiana.
 Miller had founded Reb Rebel Records, which recorded segregationist music, and urged Trahan to record songs with the new label.
 Trahan obliged, recording under the alias of Johnny Rebel, a name Miller had selected.
+It was inspired by Johnny Reb, the national personification of the common soldier of the Confederate States Army.
 Miller produced the sessions and issued the recordings through Reb Rebel.
+Under that name, Trahan voiced sympathy for racial segregation, the KKK, and the Confederacy, and frequently used the racial slur "nigger".

 Trahan's first release—the fifth for the Reb Rebel label—was a 45 RPM single of "Lookin' for a Handout" and "Kajun Ku Klux Klan".
 He then recorded more singles for the label: "Nigger, Nigger", "In Coon Town", "Who Likes a Nigger?", "Nigger Hatin' Me", "Still Looking for a Handout", "Some Niggers Never Die (They Just Smell That Way)", "Stay Away from Dixie", and "Move Them Niggers North".